mchini/dev-brain-lab/content/new/25-07-30-bernstein-2025/index.md

 ---
-title: Jian Yang and Monica Hall Win the Best Paper Award at Wowchemy 2020
+title: Richard Hendricks Wins First Place in the Wowchemy Prize
-date: 2020-12-02
+date: 2025-07-30
-image:
-  focal_point: 'top'
 ---

-Congratulations to Jian Yang and Monica Hall for winning the Best Paper Award at the 2020 Conference on Wowchemy for their paper “Learning Wowchemy”.
+Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.

 <!--more-->